ius-csg/cslabs-webapp/README.md

 ## Development

+#### Official IDE

 The official IDE for this project will be [WebStorm](https://www.jetbrains.com/webstorm/).
 If you haven't already applied for student licensing, do so [here](https://www.jetbrains.com/student/) with you ius email address.
 This let's you have all of Jetbrain's products for free for a year.

 See the [Linting](#linting) section to make sure the linter is running in WebStorm.

+#### Git Workflow

+The main branch is master.
+When some work needs to be done, you will branch off from master.
+After the work has completed, the developer will create a PR in Github to merge back into master and notify the project lead to review.
+Any PR's with linting issues will be rejected so make sure you run the linter via `yarn run lint` before submitting a PR.
+To run the linter while developing run `yarn run watch:lint`.

 ## Concepts to know